Sungmin-Joo/Graduation-Project/README.md

-# Graduation_Project
+# Edu_dot - Graduation_Project

+One Paragraph of project description goes here

-## Edu.Dot
+## Getting Started

+We have implemented educational kits for people who are blind using various open sources and libraries.
+To run main code without hardware, I2C-related functions of the main code shall be annotated.

 This is the software source code for edu_dot team (the graduation project) of the Korea Polytechnic University.
 The "dip" folder is located under "/home/pi/" in "Raspberry Pi".
 The "Eud.dot_first_confirm" folder contains some of the code that was first reviewed.
 I saved it for memory.
 The "development process" folder contains the development process of the main source code.

+### Prerequisites

 Development Environment :

     server :
         Window 10 + flask
     client :